-- i) Cash. - ii) Qualified securities. - iii) Irrevocable letters of credit issued by a Canadian financial institution that is not the counterparty, or an affiliate counterparty, of the fund in the transaction, if evidences of indebtedness of the Canadian financial institution that are rated as short-term debt by an approved credit rating organization have an approved credit rating. - iv) Securities that are immediately convertible into securities of the same issuer, class, or type, and the same term, as the securities loaned.
+- i) Cash. - ii) Qualified securities - iii) Irrevocable letters of credit issued by a Canadian financial institution that is not the counterparty, or an affiliate counterparty, of the fund in the transaction, if evidences of indebtedness of the Canadian financial institution that are rated as short-term debt by an approved credit rating organization have an approved credit rating. - iv) Securities that are immediately convertible into securities of the same issuer, class, or type, and the same term, as the securities loaned.

 The fair value of the loaned securities is determined on the close of any valuation date and any additional required collateral is delivered to the Fund on the next business day.
 The securities on loan continue to be included on the Schedule of Investment Portfolio and are included in the total value on the Statements of Financial Position in Investments (non-derivative financial assets) at fair value.
-Where applicable, a Fund's securities lending transactions are reported in footnote Securities Lending on the Statements of Financial Position.
+Where applicable, a Fund's securities lending transactions are reported in the footnote Securities Lending on the Statements of Financial Position.

-Changes to National Instrument 81-106 - Investment Fund Continuous Disclosure took effect for Funds with a financial year beginning on or after January 1, 2016.
-Those changes now require a reconciliation of the gross amount generated from the securities lending transactions of the Funds to the revenue from securities lending disclosed in the Funds' Statements of Comprehensive Income.
+National Instrument 81-106 - Investment Fund Continuous Disclosure requires a reconciliation of the gross income amount generated from the securities lending transactions of the Funds to the revenue from securities lending disclosed in the Funds' Statements of Comprehensive Income.
 The gross amount generated from securities lending includes interest paid on collateral, withholding taxes deducted, the fees paid to the Funds' lending agent and the securities lending revenue received by the Funds.
 Where applicable, the reconciliation can be found in the footnotes to the Funds' Statements of Comprehensive Income.

-k) Multi-Class Structured Funds
+I) Multi-Class or Multi-Series Structured Funds

-The realized and unrealized capital gains or losses, income, and common expenses (other than class-specific operating expenses and management fees) of the Fund are allocated on each valuation date to the unitholders in proportion to the respective prior day's net asset value, which includes unitholder trades dated for that day, of each class of units at the date on which the allocation is made.
-All class-specific operating expenses and management fees do not require allocation.
-All class-specific operating expenses are paid by the Manager and are collected from the Funds on a recoverable basis.
+The realized and unrealized capital gains or losses, income, and common expenses (other than class-specific or series-specific operating expenses and management fees) of the Fund are allocated on each valuation date to the unitholders in proportion to the respective prior day's net asset value, which includes unitholder trades dated for that day, of each class or series of units at the date on which the allocation is made.
+All class-specific or series-specific operating expenses and management fees do not require allocation.
+All class-specific or series-specific operating expenses are paid by the Manager and are collected from the Funds on a recoverable basis.

-I) Loans and Receivables, Other Assets and Liabilities
+m) Loans and Receivables, Other Assets and Liabilities

-Loans and Receivables, other assets and liabilities (other than those classified as FVTPL) are recorded at cost, which approximates their fair value, with the exception of net assets attributable to holders of redeemable units which are presented at the redemption value.
+Loans and receivables, other assets and liabilities are recorded at cost, which approximates their fair value, with the exception of net assets attributable to holders of redeemable units which are presented at the redemption value.

-m) Legend of Abbreviations
+n) Legend of Abbreviations